-The Wittgenstein Centre is a collaboration between the University of Vienna, the World Population Program at IIASA, and the Vienna Institute of Demography (VID) of the Austrian Academy of Sciences (ÖAW), and the University of Vienna.
+The Wittgenstein Centre is a collaboration between the World Population Program at IIASA, the Vienna Institute of Demography (VID) of the Austrian Academy of Sciences (ÖAW), and the University of Vienna.
 As of October 2019 the new Department of Demography of the University of Vienna is the main university-based pillar of the Wittgenstein Centre.

 The Wittgenstein Centre was made possible by up to now eight European Research Council (ERC) Grants and the Wittgenstein Prize 2010.
 In addition to existing staff, over a dozen researchers have been recruited from all over the world.

 Founding Director of the Centre is Professor Wolfgang Lutz from the University of Vienna, IIASA, and the VID, he is also the recipient of two ERC Advanced Grants (2008 and 2017) and Wittgenstein Prize 2010.